tomkimpson/GW_Bursts/README.md

 run.py
 ```

 to compile and run the code.
 Once you have checked that everything is running OK, you can then start playing.
-The code structure (mdoules, subroutines etc.) is outlined below.
+The code structure (modules, subroutines etc.) is outlined below.

 If making edits to the code, try to keep to the [FORTRAN Style Guide](https://www.fortran90.org/src/best-practices.html)